VagTsop/coffee-site/README.md

 The base path matters: Vite rewrites `src`, `srcset` and `href` automatically, but custom attributes do not get it for free.
 The lightbox reads `data-full`, so `src/main.js` prefixes it with `import.meta.env.BASE_URL` at runtime.

-## If you adapt this for a real client

-1. Name, address, phone, email and hours — `index.html`, `HOURS` in `src/main.js`, and the JSON-LD.
-2. Replace the photographs in `raw/`, update `scripts/prepare-images.mjs`, run `npm run images`.
-3. Put in the real menu and real prices.
-4. Remove the `noindex` meta tag and the sample notice in the footer.
-5. Wire the booking form to a real endpoint — and add a privacy notice for the data it collects.
-6. Add `aggregateRating` to the JSON-LD **only** if the reviews are genuine; structured data with invented reviews violates Google's guidelines.